jarrensj/earnings.fyi/content/privacy-policy.md

 - Request deletion of your data.
 - Opt-out of certain data processing practices.
 ## 9. Children's Privacy
-StandupUpdate.com is not intended for users under the age of 13.
+earnings.fyi is not intended for users under the age of 13.
 We do not knowingly collect personal information from children.
 ## 10. Changes to This Policy
 We may update this Privacy Policy from time to time.
 Changes will be posted on this page, and significant updates may be communicated via email or a notification on the Website.
 ## 11. Contact Us